XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 hello-nginx-8688958b4-4xt5v   1/1     Running   0          39s
 ```

-You should see that a brand new Pod was created.
-The Deployment noticed that the first Pod went away, and responded by creating a new Pod.
-A Deployment adds resillience to your applications running on Kubernetes!
+You should see that a brand new pod was created.
+The deployment noticed that the first Pod went away, and responded by creating a new pod.
+A deployment adds resillience to your applications running on Kubernetes!

 ### Cleanup